ckdextergames/Icarus_mods/README.md

 19. <a name="19">__Ultimate Fertilizer__</a> (Direct link: https://bit.ly/CKDultimate)

-***Game changes broke this mod, it is no longer being updated***

-This high-yield and high-speed fertilizer requires a bag of each of the other single-feature types, plus some other key ingredients.
-The recipe gives you two bags of rich soil supplement which increases both growth speed and yield by 75%.
+Crafted only on the chemistry bench, these two recipes replace the Recovery and Resistance Fertilizers.
+While they require more resources to craft, they combine and surpass all features of the other fertilizer varieties

 *__CAUTION__*: This mod may conflict with other mods!
-Recommended to use alone, or with mods known not to change "D_ProcessorRecipes", "D_ItemStatic", "D_Meshable", "D_ItemTemplate" and "D_Itemable"; or use Mod Manager to choose your desired changes.
 [Mod Manager](https://github.com/Jimk72/Icarus_Software) highly recommended!

 -- [*__Return to mod list__*](#modlist)